 During the Cold War, the United States and the Soviet Union together amassed some sixty thousand weapons.
 Nuclear annihilation was a persistent threat, because each country possessed enough nuclear weapons to destroy the other several times over.
 Though the threat of a nuclear war is less immediate now than it was during the Cold War, it has not disappeared.
 As the number of countries that possess nuclear weapons grows, so does the potential for catastrophic conflict.

-Nuclear conflict involving any of the five original nuclear powers—China, France, Russia, the United Kingdom, and the United States—is unlikely but remains a possibility.
+Nuclear conflict involving any of the five original nuclear powers—the United States, China, France, Russia, and the United Kingdom—is unlikely but remains a possibility.
 Although the number of weapons held by these countries has declined, most are reluctant to pursue complete disarmament because they see nuclear weapons as important components of their security posture.
 After all, nuclear weapons are the most powerful weapons ever created and few countries want to give them up.

 In addition to these five countries, four other countries acquired nuclear weapons around the time of, or after the Nuclear Nonproliferation Treaty (NPT) went into effect.